Sollace/Unicopia/HOW_TO_PLAY.md

 Zap Apple Trees occur naturally in the world and are the only way to obtain zap apples in survival.
 They can appear in one of several different states:

-Hybernating, Flowering, Fruiting, or Withering
+*Hibernating, Flowering, Fruiting, or Withering*

 They cycle through these states throughout the lunar cycle, so if you find one, and it's not in the state you want, wait around another few days and it will eventually bear fruit, but don't try to harvest the apples before they're ripe, because they will zap you!